Kozea/CairoSVG/README.rst

  CairoSVG
 ==========

-CairoSVG is a SVG converter based on Cairo.
+CairoSVG is an SVG converter based on Cairo.
 It can export SVG files to PDF, PostScript and PNG files.

 For further information, please visit the `CairoSVG Website